Debitum Review 2024: Up to 15% on Regulated P2P Platform!

 Debitum had to deal with scam accusations in the past.
 The background is a crowdsale funding (token generation event) from 2017, from which Debitum emerged.
 The accusation: Many investors felt deceived by Debitum in the promise to give the DEB token a meaningful use.
 Instead, it was only intended to provide funding for a business model primarily based on a FIAT currency.

-In this section I have listed the biggest advantages and disadvantages of Debitum.
+In this section, I have listed the biggest advantages and disadvantages of Debitum.

 Advantages